otovo/advent-of-code/rix1/README.md

 at least not on first glance.
 It is more exstensible though.

-**🎉 TIL:** During my second attempt, I really wanted to use pattern matching – but this is not (yet) a primitive feature in JavaScript...
+**🎉 TIL:** During my second attempt, I really wanted to use pattern matching – but this is not ([yet](https://github.com/tc39/proposal-pattern-matching)) a primitive feature in JavaScript...
 So I read a bit around and learned from [1](https://kyleshevlin.com/pattern-matching) that I can actually use `switch(true)` statements to _sorta_ mimic pattern matching.
 The article also reminded me about ["Katas"](https://en.wikipedia.org/wiki/Kata#:~:text=Kata%20is%20a%20term%20used,memory%20and%20practise%20their%20craft.), a concept I've [completely forgotten existed](https://kata-log.rocks/).

-I'm quite happy with how my `playRound()` function turned out, as it was super easy to extend the code to support the new constraints in task 2.
+I'm happy with how my `playRound()` function turned out.
+The `switch(true)` statement in combination with the simple tree structure (embedding the game rules in the data structure) made it super easy to extend the code to support the new constraints in task 2.

-The only thing I want to improve is to validate the input.
-Right now I'm just casting the input to get the correct type at the boundary, but ideally this should be validated at runtime as well.
+~~The only thing I want to improve is to validate the input.
+Right now I'm just casting the input to get the correct type at the boundary, but ideally this should be validated at runtime as well.~~ Edit: I just added [Zod](https://zod.dev/) for static + runtime type checking.